theimpossibleastronaut/rmw/README.md

 If you installed rmw as a normal user, this next step can be skipped.

 After rmw is installed, create the user configuration directory by typing 'rmw' and hitting enter.
-Afterward, it's recommended to copy /etc/rmwrc (or /usr/local/etc/rmwrc) to $HOME/.config/rmw and then rename it to 'config':
+Afterward, copy /usr/local/etc/rmwrc to
+$HOME/.config/rmw and rename it to 'config':

-'cd ~/.config/rmw'
-'~/.config/rmw$ cp /etc/rmwrc .'
+    cd ~/.config/rmw
+    ~/.config/rmw$ cp /usr/local/etc/rmwrc .
-'~/.config/rmw$ mv rmwrc config'
+    ~/.config/rmw$ mv rmwrc config

 Then edit the file to suit your needs.

-At some point, rmw will automatically create a 'lastpurge' and 'lastrmw' in that same directory.
+rmw will automatically create a 'lastpurge' and 'lastrmw' in that same directory.

 == Configuration File ==